 If Castrol breaches a term of the contract as a result of circumstances reasonably beyond its control, then Castrol will not be liable to the Customer for that breach.
 The Customer would then be free to buy lubricants from alternative sources until such time as Castrol can continue to supply the Customer.

-If there is either (a) a reduction in or interference with the availability of lubricants raw materials which could not have been reasonably avoided; or (b) Castrol’s cost of performance is materially increased and Castrol cannot recover such increase by an equivalent increase in the amount the Customer pays to Castrol, then Castrol may terminate its contract with the Customer by writing to the Customer or withholding or reducing deliveries to the Customer.
-In such circumstances Castrol shall not be required to provide the Customer with the shortfall from any alternative sources.
+If there is either (a) a reduction in or interference with the availability of lubricants raw materials which could not have been reasonably avoided; or (b) Castrol’s cost of performance is materially increased and Castrol cannot recover such increase by an equivalent increase in the amount the Customer pays to Castrol, then Castrol may terminate its contract with the Customer by giving 30 days’ written notice to the Customer or withhold or reduce deliveries to the Customer.
+In such circumstances Castrol shall not be required to provide the Customer with the shortfall from any deliveries alternative sources.

 All correspondence relating to the contract should be made either by email or recorded delivery sent to the address set out in the contract or as otherwise notified by Castrol to the Customer.
 Correspondence shall be considered to have been made when it has been received.
 The Customer will notify Castrol as soon as possible of any change in the Customer’s contact details.

 No failure by Castrol to enforce any right under the contract shall be considered to be a waiver of any form of such right.
 A waiver will only be effective if in writing and will not constitute a waiver of any other breach or default.
 The rights and remedies provided by the contract are cumulative and are not exclusive of any rights or remedies provided by law.
-The contract is personal to the Customer and cannot be assigned or subcontracted by the Customer in whole or in part.
+The contract is personal to the Customer and cannot be assigned or subcontracted by the Customer in whole or in part without prior written consent from Castrol (not to be unreasonably withheld).
 Castrol may assign or subcontract all or part of its rights and/or obligations under this contract to any of its affiliates.

 With the exception of the ability of Castrol’s affiliates to be able to enforce any of Castrol’s rights under the contract, it is not intended that any term shall be enforceable by anybody that is not a party to the contract.